 Hoya linearis is a part of the Apocynaceae family and is unusually fuzzy and delicate.
 The slender, soft, grey-green stems bearing linear, hairy, grooved, blue-green leaves and clusters of fragrant, star-shaped, white flowers from late summer into autumn.
 Hoya will use tendrils to cling on to things around them.

-Pot size: 14cm
+Pot size: 12cm

-Foliage: Approximately 30cm
+Foliage: Approximately 40cm

-Air Humidity: Average humidity is fine but to increase humidity group plants together, mist them, use a humidifier or place your plant on a watered pebble tray.
+Hoyas can be misted occasionally in order to keep them in good condition.
+Average humidity is fine but to increase humidity group plants together, mist them, use a humidifier or place your plant on a watered pebble tray.

 How do you prune a Hoya plant?

 Prune a Hoya plant by cutting a vine just below then node, at a length that is just shorter than your desired length.
 Take care not to remove more than a third of the plant’s foliage at a time, as this may cause the plant stress.

 Water your Hoya moderately during the growing season and reduce watering in winter.
 Hoya should not be left sitting in water.
 They require intermittent drying out.
 If they don’t dry out—they’ll rot pretty readily.
 But if they don’t receive enough water—their roots will often dry out and die back.